 From the 1985 it became Garbo's, then from 1989 the Pink Pelican, and by 1991 it became known as Envi.
 While it was Garbo's, local group Rat Patrol, who had an enthusiastic following, playing several gigs there.

 Now, The Angel is considered to be an elegant, comfortable venue with a mixed custom.
-It is popular for a starting drink, in the early evening, for those who arrive at Central Station for a night out in Exeter.
+It is popular for an early evening drink, for those who arrive at Central Station for a night out in Exeter.
 It also has a loyal, local following, encouraged by live and open mike music.

 1877 - Victoria Restaurant - William Norton